Zebin-Li/image-clustering-for-2D-MoS2/README.md

 # Image Clustering for 2D MoS2
-This is the main code for paper "Quantifying the CVD-grown two-dimensional materials via image clustering".
+This is the main code for paper "Quantifying the CVD-grown two-dimensional materials via image clustering", DOI: 10.1039/D1NR03802H.

 The clusterinig result shown in paper is one sample of the clustering results, since the clustering algorithm may fall into different local optimums every time.